teamniteo/handbook/5_People/benefits.md

 * €40 ($50)/day for local conferences, in or near your home city.
 * €150 ($180)/day for international conferences.
 * 250€ ($300)/day for intercontinental conferences.
-* Bonus 50%/day if you give a 30-60min talk at the conference or tending our booth.
+* Bonus 50%/conference day if you give a 30-60min talk at the conference or tending our booth.

 Conferences count as working days (7.5h per day).
 Transport to conferences counts too (up to 7.5h per day).